 AISE-West has two libraries to serve our students and staff.
-The 4th floor library opened in October, 2014, specifically to address the needs of our high school population.
-The 3rd floor library is designed to support our elementary and middle school students.
+The 4th floor library supports the needs of our secondary school population.
+The 3rd floor library is designed to support our elementary students.
 All students and staff are automatically members of our libraries.
 Parents are also able to set up a library account that allows them to check out materials for their children or themselves.

 Our library collection is constantly developing and expanding as funding becomes available.
 Materials are selected to support our curriculum for all ages of students from pre-kindergarten to our senior IB students.
 Through our collection and the presentation of materials, we also hope to encourage a life-long love of reading.

-Our library materials can be viewed through our online library catalog known as Destiny.
+Our library collection can be searched through our online library catalog, Destiny.
 This catalog may be accessed at : http://follett.aiswest.com/

 Our Destiny home page also has active links to online resources that support a variety of academic and recreational literacy needs for all ages of students such as: